G00376332/52445_Project/README.md

 | **max** | 7.900000 | 4.400000 | 6.900000 | 2.500000 |

 Looking at the above table, it is clear that all values have the same scale and ranges between 0 and 8 centimetres.
-It means all data in dataset do not require normalization to produce valuable results.
+It means all data in data set do not require normalization to produce valuable results.

 ### Visualization of results

-Having numeric variables in the dataset allows creating easily multiple visual presentations of data.
+Having numeric variables in the data set allows creating easily multiple visual presentations of data.

 The simple box and whisker plots of each variable present a clear idea of the distribution of the input attributes.